MaastrichtU-IDS/d2s-docs/docs/d2s-services.md

 > To **easily install GraphDB,** we recommend you to place it in your `home` folder before running `d2s init`, it is the default when the path to the GraphDB zip file is asked.

-Start services required to run data transformation demonstration workflows: GraphDB triplestore, into-the-graph linked data browser, Open API and Virtuoso as temporary triplestore
+Start services required to run data transformation demonstration workflows: GraphDB triplestore, Apache Drill and Virtuoso as temporary triplestore.

 ```shell
 d2s start demo
 ```

+> ⚠️ GraphDB might fail to start if not enough resources are available.
+We recommend raising the resources limit for Docker, and stopping resource-intensive apps, such as Slack, VSCode, Skype.

 * Access the into-the-graph browser for GraphDB at http://localhost:8079
 * Access the HTTP Swagger API at http://localhost:8080
 * Access GraphDB at http://localhost:7200
 * Access the temporary Virtuoso at http://localhost:8890

-> If you use  **Blazegraph** or **Virtuoso** as final triplestore, you will need to **activate CORS request** to allow communication between the into-the-graph browser and the triplestore on your browser.
-An add-on can be easily installed for [Firefox](https://addons.mozilla.org/fr/firefox/addon/cors-everywhere/) or [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).
+If you use  **Blazegraph** or **Virtuoso** as final triplestore, you will need to **activate CORS request** to allow communication between the into-the-graph browser and the triplestore on your browser.

+> An **add-on to enable CORS** can be easily installed for [Firefox](https://addons.mozilla.org/fr/firefox/addon/cors-everywhere/) or [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).

 ### Use a deployment config

 Services can be started with a specific deployment config.
-This enables to define variable specific to a deployment in a complementary `docker-compose.my_deployment.yml`, such as the virtual host URL or a different image tag.
+This enables to define variable and docker parameters for a specific deployment in a complementary YAML file in the [d2s-core/deployments folder](https://github.com/MaastrichtU-IDS/d2s-core/tree/master/deployments).

-See the [demo](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/deployments/demo.yml) or [trek](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/deployments/trek.yml) deployment config as examples.
+See the [deployments/**trek**.yml](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/deployments/trek.yml) config as example, the following parameters are usually defined in deployment config:

+* the service public URL (nginx Virtual Host)
+* different Docker image tag for a service (to use different version)
+* password
+* resources limitations

 Start services with a deployment config: